dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 The “printf” family of functions is very strict in this respect.
 The argument count must be exact.

 This is a very important topic – it is critical that you understand how partial application works.
-See the series "thinking functionally" for a more detailed discussion.

 ### Use semicolons for list separators
 In the few places where F# needs an explicit separator character, such as lists and records, the semicolon is used.
 Commas are never used. (commas are for tuples).